-9. Electronic Device Use During Examinations
+8. Electronic Device Use during Examinations

 - a.
 Laptop computers, pads, I-pods, and other portable computer or electronic devices must be put away during examinations. - b.
 Cell phones must be put away or placed face-down on the desk during examinations.
 Students who have a cell phone in hand during an examination or who have a cell phone nearby and face-up on the desk will be considered in violation of this policy. - c.
-Ear phones and ear buds are not allowed during examinations. - d.
+Ear phones, ear buds, and radio watches are not allowed during examinations. - d.
 The penalty for violating this policy is a zero for the examination, and possibly a failing grade for the course.

-- C. Course Policies and Procedures - 1.
-Evaluation Procedures
+C. Course Policies and Procedures

+1. Evaluation Procedures